Rumie/productSpecs/Rumie Learn.md

 Rumie carefully reviews and moderates all content for learning suitability

-** We also do provide an optional curating Feature for Organizations to approve Bytes before they get to Rumie approval
+** We also do provide an optional curating Feature for Organizations to approve Bytes before they get to Rumie for approval

 **Security**